Hear Interpreters at Work

 13. What is the difference between an interpreter and a translator?

 Simultaneous interpretation is demanding, both physically and intellectually.
-As in the Olympic relay race, interpreters work in teams to spell each other.
+As in the Olympic relay race, interpreters take turns at the microphone so as to maintain peak performance throughout the day.

 Whether one or fifty pairs of ears are listening, the workload is the same for the simultaneous interpretation team.